 Surgical Error Injuries FAQs

 Our personal injury law firm understands that many families have unanswered questions when dealing with medical malpractice claims and seeking compensation for damages.

 Our Chicago surgical error lawyers have answered some common questions below.
-Call us at (888) 424-5757 (toll-free phone call) or use the contact form for additional information or to schedule a free initial evaluation to discuss your surgical mistake situation.
+Call us at (888) 424-5757 (toll-free) or use the contact form for additional information or schedule a free initial evaluation to discuss your surgical mistake situation.

 What Went Wrong When a Surgical Error Occurs?

 Surgical procedures can be dangerous.
 Unfortunately, many surgical errors are not realized until after the procedure is underway or completed when it becomes apparent that the surgical team was working on the incorrect patient, at the wrong part of the body, implanting the wrong device, or performing surgery that’s considered the wrong procedure.

 Wrong-site surgery, medication errors, and other common medical mistakes may constitute medical malpractice.

 Statistics show that anesthesiologists cause fatal surgical mistakes in America’s operating rooms.

 Sometimes, the patient was given too much anesthesia during the surgical procedure (anesthesia errors) and awakened in horrible pain or suffering brain damage due to a lack of oxygen.